Werner Lucas: Defense of the Reich and death

 The increasing daytime attacks of the United States Army Air Forces (USAAF) Eighth Air Force against targets in western Europe forced the Luftwaffe to transfer more and more fighter units from the Eastern Front back to Germany in Defense of the Reich.
+The Gruppe spent one-month training in northern Germany before they arrived at the Schiphol airfield near Amsterdam in the Netherlands on 12 September.
 On 3 August 1943, II.
 Gruppes air elements arrived at Uetersen Airfield in northern Germany.
 On 20 October, the USAAF targeted Düren.
 II.
 Gruppe intercepted the bombers near Venlo but were fended off by the escorting Republic P-47 Thunderbolt fighters.
 Elements of II.
 Gruppe managed to reach the bombers on their return.
 Two Boeing B-17 Flying Fortress bombers were shot down, including one by Lucas.

 Whilst with JG 3 flying from Schiphol, he was killed in combat with Supermarine Spitfires, possibly escorting USAAF B-17 Flying Fortress bombers, on 24 October 1943.
 His Bf 109 G-6 (Werknummer 27080 —factory number) crashed in the city centre of Leiden, Netherlands.
 He on purpose, crashed his aircraft in the courtyard of a hospital on the Hooigracht, thus taking no other people with him than his 106 kills.